jeffmacd/pyqbclient/README.md

 #### all_records: *bool*, (optional)
 ##### &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;Delete all records from the table

+\
+Will delete indicated records from the table
+\
 NOTE: One of where or all_records must be passed as an argument.
 Former default behaviour was to delete all records without an argument, thought it better to be explicit

 ```